 SOMA is a result of a group of artistsâ initiative to bring together their efforts and develop a unique platform within the cultural realm.
 SOMA is a program for the professionalization of artists, a forum for conferences, discussions and weekly events, a system of residencies for national and international artists, and an international summer program for artists, curators and art historians.

 Sergio Monsalve, Zuleiva Vivas, Suwon Lee, "Landscapes and mirages"

 A filmmaker, a curator and an artist have been asked to address the following questions, using their work, research and impressions of the cultural field to answer them critically: Is there a difference between a natural and a social landscape?
 How does landscape position but also refer, how does it accept and at the same time question the gaze in our time?
 If power and intimacy grant privileged access to information, what are the responsibilities of the gaze?

-Maria Lind, Muu Blanco, Mary Montes, "Reality and abstraction"
+Maria Lind, Muu Blanco, Mari Montes, "Reality and abstraction"